Dan Conner: Summary

 During the final episode of season 9, when Roseanne reveals that the entire ninth season was written as a fictional book based on her life and family, and she changed certain unpleasant elements; most notably that Dan's brief affair was actually him dying from his heart attack in "The Wedding", near the end of season 8.

 In 2017, news of a revival of the series was said to be in the works, with most of the original cast members reprising their roles, including Goodman.
 In season 10, Dan is alive and well and stumbles upon an unpublished novel of Roseanne's where he states that the book would have been a success had she not killed off the "most interesting character"; vaguely implying that the season 9 finale revelations were actually the made-up details from Roseanne's book.
 The season explores the trials and tribulations of the family, just as the previous ones had.

 In The Conners, audiences see a new development for Dan, who is now a widower and forced to cope with Roseanne's death.
 The character's circumstances as an aging manual laborer are also explored.
-Dan eventually begins a romantic relationship with new character Louise, portrayed by actress Katey Sagal, who played Peggy Bundy on another popular 1980s-1990s sitcom, Married... with Children; ironically, Roseanne Barr was offered the Peggy Bundy role but turned it down.
+Dan eventually gets remarried to Louise, a new character portrayed by actress Katey Sagal, who played Peggy Bundy on another popular 1980s-1990s sitcom, Married... with Children; coincidentally, Roseanne Barr was offered the Peggy Bundy role but turned it down.

 A list of the top 25 television dad wage earners created by Brookstone listed Dan in the 24th place, with $17,856 a year.
 They came to this determination through use of data from the U.S. Bureau of Labor Statistics and human research firms.